aosilvester/RTS-redux-exercise/README.md

-# RTS-REDUX-EXERCISE
+# React Redux API Search

 ## Description

-**What is RTS-redux-exercise?** the RTS-redux-exercise is a demonstration of a simple API search engine built in React and uses Redux to communicate information between components
+**What is React Redux API Search?** the React Redux API Search is a demonstration of a simple API search engine built in React and uses Redux to communicate information between components

 **Purpose of the Project**
 The purpose of this project is demonstrate a knowledge of React and the ability to learn and understand new technologies by learning Redux